I am often asked to write letters of recommendation for current and

 ask me (by e-mail is fine) -- including

 telling me when your deadline(s) are.
-I reserve the right to decline.
+I reserve the right to decline your

-- I prefer to have at least a few weeks
+- If I agree, then I prefer to have at least a few

-write your recommendation.
-I may bend this requirement a little,
+below) to write your recommendation.
+I may bend this requirement a

 - In the event that you require multiple recommendations (e.g. for